 Have you trained under Sam Sade?
 I hope so, because I did when I lived in St. Louis and since moving here I wasn't very impressed by ....... at that other Krav School here in Tucson?
 Yes I have.
 Sam was one of my Krav Maga InstructorTrainers when I was certified to instruct back in 2002.
 I understand your frustration in finding other truly qualified, certified, skilled and experienced Israeli Krav Maga Instructors whenever you leave a certain city, school or instructor you like.
 In my early years I had great influential Martial Art Instructors like Mitch Awana, Sal Mandujano & Alan Dankwerth, that have moved on.
 But lucky in the past years I have found outstanding Krav Maga Instructor Trainers such as Dan Kaplan, Tsahi Shemesh, John Whitman and Steve Spoth, true professionals that have contributed greatly to my continued education and further development as an Instructor in Israeli Style Krav Maga.
 As for your disappointing experience, thats unfortunate.
 But keep in mind that Training Affiliations, Instructor Lineage, Certifications or Belt rank are meaningless if the instructors experience in "Krav Maga", their skill level, respect for the art, personal humility, teaching enthusiasm and instructional talent are not readily apparent upon your interactions with them.
 Come by our training facilitity and see if our instructors measure up to this criteria.

 Are you teaching at the SRC at the UA..... will you be teaching any Krav Maga classes on campus?
-Yes, we will be teaching on campus along with a Close Quarter Combat 10 week course at the rec center.
+Yes, we will be teaching on campus along with a 8 week course at the rec center.
 Click here for details on the class our chief instructor runs for students at the UA.
 To watch a video clip a UA student made click here.
-As of August 2013 the rec center has a "fitness focused Krav" course taught by a nice young girl.
-We at one time did teach at the SRC but decided to cut ties with the rec in 2010 since its fitness staff was very weak, self serving and not very supportive.
-Lorey Pro, the then fitness director, lacked intergrity, was dishonest and had a very fragile ego.
-Mark Z the former associate director of programs was very passive, had questionable judgement and a fustian demeanor.
-Luckily they are both gone as of 2013 and now the SRC has better leadership so we are back.
+From 2001 to 2010 we ran Krav Maga classes at the rec but cut ties once the fitness staff was taken over by two incompetent individuals, Lorey Pro and Mark Z. They were both terminated 2013.
+As of August 2013 the rec center has had a "fitness focused Krav" course taught by a nice young lady.
+We were contracted by the new professional staff to teach a reality based course and returned in 2014.

 I served in the Israeli Army years ago, was trained in basic Krav Maga and was concerned that this great combat art is now being taught to everyone and just becoming a commercial product in America.
 Do you actually just teach anyone?
 No, we do not just teach anyone.
 We have turned down many contracts, denied entry to potential students and dismissed those that didn't adhere to our policies and Grandmaster Imi's Behavioral Code Pillars.
 As you may remember from your service and time in the IDF, Imi's code stressed: humility, good citizenship, safety awareness, self control, patience, respect and most importantly integrity.
 This is exactly what we here at CFC expect from those interested in attaining or maintaining the title "Krav Maga Practitioner".